 Wharton encourages students to experience different cultures through international travel.
 Students interested in studying abroad should begin planning at least one year in advance and meet with advisors in the Wharton Undergraduate Division and the Office of International Programs.
-Most students choose to go abroad as juniors.

 All students applying for semester- or year-long study abroad programs must: